xmatekaj/AwesomeEducationalGames/README.md

 - [XSS game](https://xss-game.appspot.com) - A game about tricking people into running code in their browsers.

+## Java

+- [Robocode](https://robocode.sourceforge.io) - Robocode is a programming game, where the goal is to develop a robot battle tank to battle against other tanks in Java.
+The robot battles are running in real-time and on-screen.
+- [_Terminal](https://terminal.c1games.com/) - Correlation One’s Terminal is a member of the Tower Defense game genre.
+It is a two-player, simultaneous-turns game that takes place on a diamond-shaped arena.
+One player occupies the bottom half of the arena, while the other player occupies the top half.
+The objective is to reduce your opponents health to zero.
+You can do this by advancing Mobile units to your opponent's edge and building Structures to protect your own edges.

 ## JavaScript

 - [YARE](https://yare.io) - RTS Game.
 Move your units writing JavaScript code.